Torbeši: Culture

 The oldest Macedonian newspaper Nova Makedonija was first published in 1944 in Gorno Vranovci, a village that was inhabited by Torbeši at the time.

 Interethnic marriages are considered acceptable among Macedonian Muslims, whereas interreligious ones are not, though families are most likely to prefer marriage with those from within the nearby villages.
 Arranged marriage, common in the past, is now rare.

 The Torbeš consider their local cuisine to be "Macedonian cuisine", while it shares commonalities with neighboring Muslim groups such as dishes for weddings and religious holidays.

+Torbeš women's bridal makeup in Gorna Župa.
+"Gelina" ritual.

 Political activities

 The principal outlet for Macedonian Muslim political activities has been the Association of Macedonian Muslims.
 It was established in 1970 with the support of the authorities, probably as a means of keeping Macedonian Muslim aspirations in control.

-Led by member of parliament Fiat Canoski, “organizations of Macedonians of Islamic religion… declared themselves as Torbeshi”.
-At the First Torbesh Forum, they adopted the “Torbesh Charter” and demanded separate inclusion in the preamble of the Constitution of the Republic of Macedonia.
+Led by member of parliament Fiat Canoski, "organizations of Macedonians of Islamic religion… declared themselves as Torbeshi".
+At the First Torbesh Forum, they adopted the "Torbesh Charter" and demanded separate inclusion in the preamble of the Constitution of the Republic of Macedonia.

 A controversy broke out in 1995 when the Albanian-dominated Meshihat or council of the Islamic community in North Macedonia declared that Albanian was the official language of Muslims in Macedonia.
 The decision prompted protests from the leaders and members of the Macedonian Muslim community.